 Make no mistake, Asia is crowded.
 As earth’s most populous continent, population density is higher in Asia than anywhere else on the planet.
 You’ll often feel like a large portion of the 4.4 billion residents in Asia are either cutting the queue in front of you or are competing for the same services.

-There is a fine line between being overly skeptical of strangers who make contact and showing yourself friendly.
-Seemingly pleasant cultural interactions often end with you picking up the check, or getting sucked into an elaborate scam.
+Seemingly pleasant cultural interactions often end with you picking up the check or getting sucked into an elaborate scam.
 You’ll feel like an ATM walking the street at times as every person within sight offers you something you don’t need or want, all at ten times the usual price.

 Western Travelers Are Considered Rich